nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 }
 ```

- * _title_: Optional human-readable title of the App.
-Can be a string or an object with translations.
- * _category_: An optional category to group the Apps in the Admin App
- * _tags_: An optional list of tags that can also be used in the search (in the Admin App)
  * _clientBootstrap_: The global function exposed on the client side to launch the App (see below for an example)
  * _resources_: Javascript and CSS resources that must be loaded before the bootstrap method is invoked.
 All resource paths are relative to *resourcesRoot*.
  * _sharedResources_: Optional.
 Same as _resources_ but a shared resource with a given name is only loaded once, even if multiple Portal Apps declare it.